sgc87/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
-Are you able to get the LED to glow the whole turning range of the potentiometer?
-Why or why not?**
+Yes, the LED is glowing throughout the whole range of the potentiometer.
+This is because current is flowing no matter the resistance.
+In order for there to be no glow, the resistance would have to be so high that the light is either not visible or does not meet the minimum current required to light up the LED. **

 ## Part E. Fade an LED using Arduino

 **a.
-What do you have to modify to make the code control the circuit you've built on your breadboard?**
+To make the code control the circuit, I had to change the value of variable int led from 9 to 11. **

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**